bridgewwater/gin-api-swagger-temple/README.md

 # run server as dev
 $ make dev
-# run as docker contant
+# run as docker container
 $ make dockerRunLinux
 # if use macOS
 $ make dockerRunDarwin